 To regain a bit of the original structure of the paella rice, it is best to reheat paella in a frying pan with a few drops of olive oil.

 To do so, take the paella you want to reheat out of the fridge half an hour before — bringing it to home temperature.

 Next, heat a frying pan over medium heat, adding a little olive oil.
 When the pan is heated, add the paella and distribute it evenly across the pan.
 Sauté for a few minutes until the paella has been heated.

 At some point, the rice may start to fry a little bit.
 This is not a problem, as long as it doesn’t burn or gets too dry.
 After all, a little extra crispy socarrat is always welcome.
 Reheating the paella in olive oil will also add some extra fat, which will improve its taste.

 A third, and also great, way to reheat paella is in the oven.

-Again, it is important to take the remaining paella out of the fridge or freezer in time.
+Again, it is important to take the leftover paella out of the fridge or freezer in time.
 Preferably so far in advance that all ingredients are at room temperature.

 Take your time